Cysu/dgd_person_reid/README.md

 Apart from the official installation [prerequisites](http://caffe.berkeleyvision.org/installation.html), we have several other dependencies: cudnn-v4, openmpi, and 1.55 <= boost < 1.60.
 You may install them manually or by a package manager (apt-get, pacman, yum, etc.).

 Then configure the `Makefile.config` and compile the caffe.
+To use multi-GPU for training, please uncomment the MPI parallel block in the `Makefile.config` and set the `MPI_INCLUDE` and `MPI_LIB` properly.
+Please find more details of using the caffe [here](https://github.com/Cysu/caffe/tree/domain-guided-dropout).

     cd external/caffe
     cp Makefile.config.example Makefile.config